Cork mother celebrates birth of 'miracle baby girl' after 23 miscarriages

 “I built a barrier to protect myself.
 It was 23 weeks before I knew it was a viable pregnancy and then at 30 weeks, the fear began to creep in again because we were so close, yet so far,” Georgina said.

-Then last week, baby Reilly finally arrived safe and healthy at CUMH after a 45-minute labour.
+Then last week, baby Rylee finally arrived safe and healthy at CUMH after a 45-minute labour, weighing in at 7lbs 6ozs.
 There were tears of joy in the labour wards afterwards.

 “I looked up at Ken when she was born, and his face was soaked with tears,” Georgina said.
 Midwives also brought Leon into the ward to meet his baby sister, and Georgina said he was “walking on cloud nine”.